smith-kyle/audio-journal/README.md

 ## Future work

-- Offer a alternative storage options
+- Offer an alternative storage option
 - Interface with a mic, always on, wait for wake word